 All told it’s about a 9 mile loop with and a gain and loss of several thousand vertical feet.

-Starting out at the Lafayette Place Trailhead parking lot the Bridal Path and Falling Waters Trail start out together for about a quarter mile or so of fairly easy walking.
+Starting out at the Lafayette Place Trailhead parking lot in Franconia Notch State Park, the Bridal Path and Falling Waters Trail start out together for about a quarter mile or so of fairly easy walking.

 The Falling Waters Trail crosses over the creek and then makes its way across the slope to the Dry River where it turns and starts to climb up the creek’s ravine.
 There’s a reason this trail is called the Falling Waters trail.
 You hear the falling water the entire time and for about half the trip, you are basically walking up the river, fording it and climbing around the waterfalls along the way.